 The Actual Neuroscience Behind Why Some People Don’t Like Music.

-This article (Link removed since it was taken offline) is describing people that sound like me.
+This article (Source link removed since website was taken offline) is describing people that sound like me.
 There’s been a scientific study analyzing why some people’s brains respond (or don’t respond) to the sound of music.
 I’m fascinated and I wish this study offered a little more concrete information.
 I already assumed my brain doesn’t respond to music in the same way as most people’s.
 I want to know why.
 What is the specific cause?

 So anyway, I guess I have “specific musical anhedonia.”
 None of this surprises me, I just never knew there was a term for it.
 At least when people ask me what my favorite song is and I have to pause, think, and make something up, I won’t feel as self-conscious about it anymore.